warm-metal/container-image-csi-driver/README.md

 git branch -u main main
 git remote set-head origin -a
 ```

+### Migration of CSI driver
+In release `v2.0.0`, we are updating the CSI driver name from `csi-image.warm-metal.tech` to `container-image.warm-metal.tech`.
+This change may cause disruptions to your existing workloads if the driver name is not updated.

+**To ensure a smooth transition:**
+1. **Install Both Versions**: To avoid any breaking changes, you can install both the old and new versions of the CSI driver simultaneously.
+Both versions are compatible and have been tested to work side-by-side, as verified in our integration tests.

+1. **Update Your Workloads**: Migrate your workloads to use the new driver name `container-image.warm-metal.tech`.
+This process will involve updating your storage class definitions and any other configurations that reference the old driver name.

+1. **Remove the Old Driver**: Once all workloads have been successfully migrated and verified with the new driver, you can safely remove the older version of the driver from your cluster.

+1. **Testing**: It is highly recommended to test the migration process in a staging environment before applying changes to production.

 We appreciate your cooperation and understanding as we work to improve our repository.